gforti/AdvWebDevFall2017/public_html/week2/README.md

 $ npm install nodemon --save-dev
 ```

-> :point_up: The `--save` will update the `package.json` file with the install module.
+> The `--save` will update the `package.json` file with the install module.
 Adding `-dev` will save it as a development dependency which is not for production use.

 in the `package.json` lets add this to the scripts json